hambedded-linux/hambedded-linux.github.com/source/_posts/2012-11-24-from-bitbake-hello-world-to-an-image.markdown

 [emails][bitbake-helloworld-email] sent to yocto project mailing list.*

 Bitbake, when unpacked, includes a simple base.bbclass.
-You can find it in **classes/base.bbclass**.
-It includes a few functions for printing infos and warning, and defines 3 tasks: showdata, listtasks, build.
+You can find it in **classes/** directory.
+It includes a few functions for printing infos and warning, and defines 3 tasks: *showdata, listtasks, build*.

 When bitbake is run to build a recipe, this **base.bbclass** file gets inherited by any recipe by default.
 This is an ideal place for us to define our package building logic.
-If you are familiar with building programs for UNIX-like operating systems, you know that building a package includes fetching the source, unpacking, patching, configuring, compiling (making), and installing.
+If you are familiar with building programs for UNIX-like operating systems, you know that building a package includes *fetching the source, unpacking, patching, configuring, compiling (making), and installing*.
 Let's now add a useful base for our package building logic through defining tasks.